-Crafting with resin seemed like a good idea at the time.
-Make a resin bowl or keepsake pendants.
-Or compose a piece of epoxy art for your living room.
-But now you find yourself calling the resin obscenities like ‘YOU zit-popping puff poodle!’ and you’re wondering where you went wrong.
-While creating with resin is fun, it can be a fussy beast as well.
-Here are the five most common resin troubleshooting problems you’ll run into. (and what you can do about them)
+You’re excited about making a resin bowl or mandala pendants.
+Or maybe you’ve got aspirations of making a piece of epoxy art for your living room.
+What you didn’t count on was calling your resin obscenities like ‘YOU zit-popping puff poodle!’ because things didn’t turn out like the picture in your head.
+While creating with resin is fun (promise!), it isn’t without a few mistakes and obscenities along the way.
+Here are the five most common resin troubleshooting problems you’ll run into and what you can do about them.

 Problem #1: Stains or dark areas on embedded items.

-You add papers or porous items into your resin, only to see later that they stains or dark areas like it’s wet.
-This happens when the resin soaks into the item.
+You add papers or porous items into your resin, only to see later that they have stains or dark areas like they’re wet.
+This happens when the resin soaks into your item.

-Problem #2: Resin castings are full of tiny bubbles.
+Problem #2: Cured resin is full of tiny bubbles.

 ⭐️ BONUS: Here’s how to choose the best epoxy for your project.